App Store fees in 2026: What changed, what it costs, and how to respond

 Apple also now formally allows external payments, but only under narrow frameworks.
 Depending on whether you link out, refer, or stay in-app, you’ll face different combinations of costs, rules, and reporting burdens.

-So in the EU, there’s no single Apple fee anymore, just a fragmented system of options, each with its own trade-offs.
-In this article, we break down how the new fee structure works, why alternative payment methods are not always cheaper in practice, and what materially changes for developers as the new system fully takes effect in 2026.
+So in the EU, there’s no single Apple fee anymore — since January 1, 2026, Apple has consolidated its EU terms into a single business model, but one with multiple fee components and trade-offs depending on how you distribute and how users pay.
+In this article, we break down how the new fee structure works, why alternative payment methods are not always cheaper in practice, and what materially changed for developers as the new system fully took effect in 2026.

 How Apple App Store fees work in 2026: The old model vs the new reality